THE CRAIG HARDING AWARD

 annually at the Annual General Meeting, to a group or individual who has made an outstanding contribution to

 saving Nova Scotia's lighthouses.
-The award consists of an engraved plaque and $250.
+The award consists of an engraved pewter plaque specially created by Amos Pewter for the Society.

 - 2001: Craig Harding, Friends of the Yarmouth Light Society